pese-git/cherrypick/doc/quick_start_en.md

 `withName()` - takes a string to name the instance.
 By this name, it will be possible to extract instance from the DI container

-`singeltone()` -  sets a flag in the Binding that tells the DI container that there is only one dependency.
+`singleton()` -  sets a flag in the Binding that tells the DI container that there is only one dependency.

 Example: